tbs7a2013areeb/Backtest-and-Forward-test-of-a-trading-stragy/README.md

 ```python
 commission = max(1.00, abs(order_size) * price * 0.0008)
 ```
-This rule comes from Saxo, as they charge the greater of USD 1 or 0.08% of the total trade value.
+This rule is based on Saxo’s commission structure, where the commission is the greater of USD 1 or 0.08% of the total trade value.
+Other trading costs, such as slippage and spread, have been excluded to keep the demo simple and easy to understand.

 ## Strategy